 The last spot you can see the southern lights from South America is from South Georgia Island and the South Sandwich Islands – far out in the Atlantic east of the Falkland Islands.

 To be honest, it’s not easy to get to South Georgia Island and the South Sandwich Islands in aurora season.
 There is no airstrip on the islands and the only access is by boat.
-Most passenger boats or commercial companies only offer cruises – which vary in length from 17-28 days round-trip – between late October and the end of March.
+Most passenger boats or commercial companies only offer cruises that vary in length from 17-28 days round-trip.
+These only occur between late October and the end of March, the opposite of aurora australis season.
 In short, you’ll be hard-pressed to get the right timing to see the aurora while visiting South Georgia Island and the South Sandwich Islands.

 If you’re sold on visiting anyway, check out these options: